 8. Now that I’m Old: Life Writing, Women and Ageing

-Margaret O’Neill researches in twentieth century and contemporary Irish literature, culture and society.
-She is a postdoctoral researcher at the Irish Centre for Social Gerontology, National University of Ireland, Galway.
+Margaret O’Neill researches in twentieth-century and contemporary Irish literature, culture and society.
+She is a postdoctoral researcher at the Irish Centre for Social Gerontology and the Huston School of Film and Digital Media, National University of Ireland, Galway.
 With Michaela Schrage-Früh she is co-founder of the Women and Ageing Research Network.